pr9000/doclang/iso-standard.md

 The scenario in the above figure is represented below.

-- We introduce a new horizontal thread token, `h_thread_N`, which is used to capture table content that spans pages sidewise, similarly to the usual thread tokens `thread_N`.
+- We introduce a new horizontal thread token, `h_thread id`, which is used to capture table content that spans pages sidewise, similarly to the usual thread tokens `thread`.
 - Only the content that is visible within the page is included in the OTSL token (e.g. see "2025 d").
-- When thread linking is resolvable through `ucel`/`lcel` or `h_thread_N`, the `thread_N` token is not used, as it would be redundant.
+- When thread linking is resolvable through `ucel`/`lcel` or `h_thread id`, the `thread` token is not used, as it would be redundant.
 - When thread linking must be captured, we capture it the earliest possible, i.e. we don't wait for the bottom-most cell to be reached to add the thread for "Europe" in the example above.